My First Date

 I was an anorexic dancer.
 It's a cliche, I know.
 But I've almost got the food thing down now.
 No, that's not a bulemic pun, okay?

 But the sex thing--well, I've been unwillingly celibate for years, after escaping a batterer.
 Terrified I'd get trapped again... but at last I did begin trying to ask women out.
 For years I failed--too scared and guilty to speak up plainly.
 After two years I learned to talk.
-And the women I asked said no. Then they said yes and then canceled.
-Then they said yes and stood me up.
-Then they asked ME out and stood me up!
-Then they got pneumonia and ended up in the hospital (no lie, either.
+And the women I asked said no. Then one said yes, but she canceled.
+The next said yes and stood me up.
+The next asked ME out and stood me up!
+The next got pneumonia and ended up in the hospital (no lie, either.
 I visited).